adyen-examples/.github/README.md

 This is the Homepage for our examples

-* Modify profile/README.md to change whhat you see presented on https://github.com/adyen-examples.
+* Modify profile/README.md to change what you see presented on https://github.com/adyen-examples.